1993 World Trade Center bombing: Investigations

-Though the cause of the blast was not immediately known, with some suspecting a transformer explosion; agents and bomb technicians from the ATF, FBI, and the NYPD quickly responded to the scene.
-Agents quickly determined that the magnitude of the explosion was far beyond that of a transformer explosion.
+Though the cause of the blast was not immediately known, agents and bomb technicians from the ATF, FBI, and the NYPD quickly responded to the scene.
 The FBI Laboratory Division technician, David Williams, who took charge of the crime scene, claimed to know prior to scientific testing the nature and size of the bomb which other lab specialists such as Stephen Burmeister and Frederic Whitehurst contradicted and later challenged with embarrassing consequences for the FBI Laboratory.

 In the days after the bombing, investigators surveyed the damage and looked for clues.
 About 300 FBI agents were deployed under the codename TRADEBOM.
-While combing through the rubble in the underground parking area, a bomb technician located some internal component fragments from the vehicle that delivered the bomb.
+While combing through the rubble in the underground parking area, Donald Sadowy, Bomb Squad Detective at New York City Police Department, located some internal component fragments from the vehicle that delivered the bomb.
+Detective Sadowy was also an automotive specialist, and his efforts led to the discovery of the license plate number as recounted in Rendered Safe by Jeff Ingber.
 A vehicle identification number (VIN), found on a piece from an axle, gave investigators crucial information that led them to a Ryder van rented from DIB Leasing in Jersey City.
+Here they found the number of the yellow Ford Econoline Ryder van, XA 70668, on an Alabama number plate.
+The Ford Econoline had been reported stolen in Jersey City on February 25, one day before the bombing, as per FBI's National Crime Information Center computer.
 Investigators determined that the vehicle had been rented by Mohammed A. Salameh, one of Yousef's co-conspirators.
-Salameh had reported the van stolen, and when he returned on March 4, 1993, to get his deposit back, authorities arrested him.
+Salameh had reported the van stolen, and when he returned on March 4, 1993 to get his deposit back, authorities arrested him.